MicahParks/go-rsi/README.md

 The Relative Strength Index (RSI) algorithm implemented in Golang.

 # Usage
+For full examples, please see the `examples` directory.

 ## Preconditions
 1. Gather test data.
 2. Decide on the number of periods for the averages for the RSI algorithm.